JonathanWilbur/mueller-report/volume1.md

 campaign.
 Mifsud showed interest in Papadopoulos only after learning of his role on the campaign.
-And Mifsud told Papadopoulos about the Russians possessing "dirt" on candidate Clinton in late April 2016, more than a month after Papadopoulos had joined the campaign and been publicly announced by candidate Trump. statement of offense ¶¶ 25-26, United States v.
+And Mifsud told Papadopoulos about the Russians possessing "dirt" on candidate Clinton in late April 2016, more than a month after Papadopoulos had joined the campaign and been publicly announced by candidate Trump.
+Statement of offense ¶¶ 25-26, United States v.
 George Papadopoulos, No. 1: 17-cr-182 (D.D.C.
 Oct.
 5, 2017), Doc.
 19 ("Papadopoulos statement of offense").